-- 24.Competent authorities should assess whether the institution has a framework in place, proportionate to the nature, scale and complexity of its ICT activities, for the preparation and development of the institution's ICT strategy.
-In conducting this assessment competent authorities should take into account whether: - a. senior business management is adequately involved in the definition of the institution's strategic ICT priorities and that, in turn, senior ICT management is aware of the development, design and initiation of major business strategies and initiatives to ensure the continued alignment between ICT systems, ICT services and the ICT function (i.e. those responsible for the management and deployment of these systems and services), and the institution's business strategy, and that ICT are effectively up-dated; - b. the ICT strategy is documented and supported by concrete implementation plans, in particular regarding the important milestones and resource planning (including financial and human resources) to ensure that they are realistic and enable the delivery of the ICT strategy; - c. the institution periodically updates its ICT strategy, in particular when changing the business strategy, to ensure continued alignment between the ICT and business medium-term to long-term objectives, plans and activities; and - d. the institution's management body approves the ICT strategy, implementation plans and monitors its implementation.
+- 26.Competent authorities should assess whether the institution has a framework in place, proportionate to the nature, scale and complexity of its ICT activities, for the preparation and development of the institution's ICT strategy.
+In conducting this assessment competent authorities should take into account whether: - a. the senior management5 of the business line(s) is adequately involved in the definition of the institution's strategic ICT priorities and that, in turn, senior management of the ICT function is aware of the development, design and initiation of major business strategies and initiatives to ensure the continued alignment between ICT systems, ICT services and the ICT function (i.e. those responsible for the management and deployment of these systems and services), and the institution's business strategy, and that ICT are effectively up-dated; - b. the ICT strategy is documented and supported by concrete implementation plans, in particular regarding the important milestones and resource planning (including financial and human resources) to ensure that they are realistic and enable the delivery of the ICT strategy; - c. the institution periodically updates its ICT strategy, in particular when changing the business strategy, to ensure continued alignment between the ICT and business medium-term to long-term objectives, plans and activities; and - d. the institution's management body approves the ICT strategy, implementation plans and monitors its implementation.